-Starchy and sweet, corn has a bright yellow color that tends to be less daunting than greens, making it an approachable vegetable for picky eaters.
+Starchy and sweet, corn has a bright yellow color that tends to be less daunting than greens, making it one of the most approachable vegetables for kids and picky eaters.
 Corn on the cob can be grilled, dried kernels can be air-popped to make popcorn and frozen corn can be steamed and added to rice for a simple side.

 If your child enjoys vegetables with a crunchy texture and mild flavor, it’s time to introduce them to jicama.
 Jicama is essentially a cross between a potato and an apple in texture, with a mild flavor and high water content.
 Jicama sticks can be dipped in nut butter, guacamole or salsa, bean dips, hummus and more.
 For a sweeter approach, chop up jicama and add it to a fruit salad with melon cubes, grapes and strawberries.

 Crudite, here we come!
 Carrots might be the gold standard for vegetable dipping with their bright color and bold texture.
+Cut them into carrot fries for a fun snack!
 Pair with a Greek yogurt-based ranch dressing or classic hummus for a healthy kid-friendly snack.